batxes/4Cin/README.md

     install Swig 3.0.7.
 For this perhaps u need to install sudo apt-get install libpcre3 libpcre3-dev remember that the bash scripts are also done by me, they can change it if they want.
 Right now I don't know how to take from the config file the data and use it in the bash script

+    make tube shape after clustering? in the same file? give colors to last superposition?